SuperDyl/cookbook/README.md

 * Allow adding recipes to multiple cookbooks
 * Ensure that ingredient and instruction fields are cleaned before posting recipe
 * Changing focus into a text field should place the cursor in the appropriate location
+* Allow inserting sub-recipe before the first sub-recipe
+* Delete sub-recipes in the UI
+* Delete recipes in the UI